red5us/IndirectChristmas/README.md

 Implementing an injection method mentioned by [@Hexacorn](https://x.com/Hexacorn/status/1350437846398722049?s=20).

-> This version of Christmas uses an indirect Syscalls method to avoid EDR/XDR Hooks.
+> This version of Christmas uses an Indirect Syscalls method to avoid EDR/XDR Hooks.

 This PoC creates multiple processes, where each process performs a specific task as part of the injection operation.
 Each child process will spawn another process and pass the required information via the command line.
 The program follows the steps below: